orobbyb/ECC-Beta/README.md

 **Easier to Search:**

   The old site used a basic text search which was not always optimal.
-This version uses Elastic Search to allow for more advanced
+This version uses Elastic Search to allow for more advanced    queries.
-querries.

 **Easier to View:**